Now

 Les Cevennes, a place that always feels like now.
 Photo © Sara Götz

 Renovating a barn in Northern Alsace.
+We should definitely be able to move in before Christmas!

 Raising two lovely children.
 And loving their dad dearly.